Bipul-Das/LuminaDB/README.md

 - Concurrency: Successfully tested with 10 concurrent threads performing 10,000 mixed operations.

 - Resizing: Verified dynamic expansion from 100 to 25,000+ slots without data loss.

+---
+### 👨‍💻 Author
+**Bipul Das** *Architected and engineered as an advanced Systems Programming initiative, focusing on memory optimization and concurrency.*